 Then, while I was working on staff at a magazine that I thought would likely be shuttered (I had developed a sense for these things…), I decided that I either had to stop wasting my time on the site or I had to figure out how to do it for real.
 I had the site redesigned and moved to WordPress from Squarespace in March of 2018, and I started listening to and reading everything I could find about SEO for food bloggers.
 I wanted the site to be ready to become my full-time job if I needed it, so I started treating it that way.
 That magazine closed that June, so it was perfect timing.

-I still freelance some for other magazines and websites, co-host a podcast, and I’m currently working on a cookbook due out in Fall 2020, but the site has become my primary job.
+I still freelance some for other magazines and websites, co-host a podcast, and I’m currently working on a cookbook, but the site has become my primary job.

 How do ads come into play for your monetization strategy for your business?